NathanAmoussou/M1S1_Awale_AI/README.md

 - Alpha-Beta pruning for efficient search.
 - Transposition table to avoid redundant calculations.
 - Move ordering for better pruning efficiency.
-- Evaluation function to assess board states.
+- Evaluation function to assess board states (see the report for more details).
 - Principal Variation search for deeper analysis of likely moves.
 - 1-ply simulation for enhanced decision-making.
 - Vectorized operations using NumPy for improved performance compared to native Python data types.